webplatform/docs/concepts/Internet_and_Web/How_does_the_Internet_Work/index.md

 While most of what is covered here will not help you to build a better website, it will give you the proper language to use when speaking with clients and with others about the Web.
 It is like a wise nun-turned-nanny once said in *The Sound of Music*: “When we read we begin with ABC.
 When we sing we begin with Do Re Mi.”
 In this article I will briefly look at how computers actually communicate, then go on to look at the different languages that work together to create the web pages that make up the Web.

-## How do computers communicate via the Internet?
+## <span>How do computers communicate via the Internet?</span>

 Thankfully, we have kept things simple for computers.
 When it comes to the World Wide Web, most pages are written using the same language, HTML, which is passed around using a common protocol — HTTP.
 HTTP is the common internet language (dialect, or specification), allowing a Windows machine, for example, to sing in harmony with a machine running the latest and greatest version of Linux (Do Re Mi!).
 Through the use of a web browser, a special piece of software that interprets HTTP and renders HTML into a human-readable form, web pages authored in HTML on any type of computer can be read anywhere, including telephones, PDAs and even popular games consoles.

 Even though they are speaking the same language, the various devices accessing the web need to have some rules in place to be able to talk to one another — it is like learning to raise your hand to ask a question in class.
 HTTP lays out these ground rules for the Internet.
 Because of HTTP, a client machine (like your computer) knows that it has to be the one to initiate a request for a web page; it sends this request to a **server**.
 A server is a computer where websites reside — when you type a web address into your browser, a server receives your request, finds the web page you want, and sends it back to your computer to be displayed in your web browser.

-### Dissecting a request/response cycle
+### <span>Dissecting a request/response cycle</span>

 Now that we have looked at all the parts that allow computers to communicate across the Internet, let us look at the HTTP request/response cycle in more detail.
 There are some numbered steps below for you to work along with, so I can demonstrate some of the concepts to you more effectively.

-1. Every request/response starts by typing a URL (commonly known as a web address) into the address bar of your web browser, something like [http://www.apple.com](http://www.apple.com).
+1. Every request/response starts by typing a URL (commonly known as a web address) into the address bar of your web browser, something like <http://www.apple.com>.
 Open a browser now, and type this URL and press Enter/Return (or follow the above link) to go to the Apple homepage.
 Now, one thing you may not know is that web browsers actually do not use URLs to request websites from servers; they use **Internet Protocol** or **IP addresses** (which function like phone numbers or postal addresses, but identify servers, rather than phones or addresses).
-For example, the IP address of [http://www.apple.com](http://www.apple.com) is 17.149.160.49
+For example, the IP address of <http://www.apple.com> is 17.149.160.49
-2. Try opening a new browser tab or window, typing [http://17.149.160.49/](http://17.149.160.49/) into the address bar and hitting enter — you will get the same web page that you got to in step 1. [http://www.apple.com](http://www.apple.com) is basically acting as an alias for [http://17.149.160.49/](http://17.149.160.49/), but why, and how?
+2. Try opening a new browser tab or window, typing <http://17.149.160.49/> into the address bar and hitting enter — you will get the same web page that you got to in step 1. <http://www.apple.com> is basically acting as an alias for <http://17.149.160.49/>, but why, and how?
 This is because people are better at remembering words than long strings of numbers.
 The system that makes this work is called DNS, which is a comprehensive automatic directory of all of the machines connected to the Internet.
-When you punch [http://www.apple.com](http://www.apple.com) into your address bar and hit enter, that address is sent off to a name server that tries to associate it to its IP address.
+When you punch <http://www.apple.com> into your address bar and hit enter, that address is sent off to a name server that tries to associate it to its IP address.
 There are a literally millions of machines connected to the Internet, and not every DNS server has a listing for every machine online, so there is a system in place where your request will be referred on to another name server to fulfill your request, if the first one does not have the right information.
 So the DNS system looks up the Apple website, finds that it is located at 17.149.160.49, and sends this IP address back to your web browser.
 Your machine then sends a request to the machine at the IP address specified and waits to get a response back.
 If all goes well, the server sends a short message back to the client with a message saying that everything is okay (see Figure 1,) followed by the web page itself.
 This type of message is contained in an **HTTP header**.

 ![successful request response cycle](/assets/public/6/62/article3.gif)

 Figure 1: In this case, everything is fine, and the server returns the correct web page.
 If something goes wrong, for example you typed the URL incorrectly, you will get an **HTTP error** returned to your web browser instead — the infamous 404 “page not found” error is the most common example you will come across.

-1. Try typing in [http://www.joniscool.co.uk/jonlane/](http://www.joniscool.co.uk/jonlane/).
+1. Try typing in <http://www.joniscool.co.uk/jonlane/>.
 The page does not exist, so you will get a 404 error returned.
 Try it with a few different fake page addresses and you will see a variety of different pages returned.
 This is because some web developers have just left the web server to return their default error pages, and others have coded custom error pages to appear when a non-existent page is returned.
 This is an advanced technique that will not be covered in this course, but Stuart Colville provides a good article on it at [Adding meaning to your HTTP error pages!](http://dev.opera.com/articles/view/adding-meaning-to-http-error-pages/).
-Lastly, a note about URLs — usually the first URL you go to on a site does not have an actual file name at the end of it (eg [http://www.mysite.com/](http://www.mysite.com/)), and then subsequent pages sometimes do and sometimes do not.
+Lastly, a note about URLs — usually the first URL you go to on a site does not have an actual file name at the end of it (eg <http://www.mysite.com/>), and then subsequent pages sometimes do and sometimes do not.
 You are always accessing actual files, but sometimes the web developer has set up the web server to not display the file names in the URL — this often makes for neater, easier to remember URLs, which leads to a better experience for the user of your website.
 We will not cover how to do this in this course, as again, it is quite advanced; we cover uploading files to a server and file/folder directory structures in [Getting your content online](http://www.w3.org/community/webed/wiki/Getting_your_content_online), by Craig Grannell.

-## Types of Content
+## <span>Types of Content</span>

 Now you'll look at the different types of content you’ll expect to see on the Internet.
 They are grouped these into 4 types — plain text, web standards, server-side languages, and formats requiring other applications or plugins.

-### Plain text
+### <span>Plain text</span>

 In the really early days of the Internet, before any web standards or plugins came along, the Internet was mainly just images and plain text — files with an extension of .txt or similar.
 When a plain text file is encountered on the Internet, the browser will just display it as is, without any processing involved.
 You often still get plain text files on university sites.

-### Web Standards
+### <span>Web Standards</span>

 The basic building blocks of the World Wide Web are the three most commonly-used web standards — HTML, CSS and JavaScript.